 Get On ALL the Social Media

 Of course, that’s not to say you can’t do these things.
 If you enjoy leaving comments and tweeting, and all that other stuff, then have at it.
 No harm in it.
-But if you, like me, suck at that stuff, do not worry about it.
+But if you suck at that stuff, don’t worry about it.
 It doesn’t matter.
 Focus on building relationships in a real way instead, using the methods outlined above.

 The Final Thing You Need to Do